konstanzer/Ace_versus_Ace/README.md

 **Conclusion**

    We have a p-value and need to compare it to our significance level of 0.0125.
 The p-value (the probability of seeing this result or a result more extreme given the null hypothesis) is far less than the significance level.
-Therefore my conclusion is:
+Therefore, my conclusion is:

    I **reject the null** hypothesis that the release speed means are the same.